-- 7.4.1 Policy CP1 of the Core Strategy seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'. - 7.4.2 Due to the storage nature of the development, there is a visual impact.
-However, given its locational context and the size of the site it is not considered that the impact is harmful to the character of the area.
-As highlighted above, conditions are to be recommended, if approved, to ensure the storage levels on site are appropriate in terms of their height.
-As such, there would be no conflict with Policies CP1 or CP12 of the Core Strategy.

-7.5 Impact on neighbouring amenity:

-- 7.5.1 Policy DM9 of the Development Management Policies LDD states that planning permission will not be granted for development which has an unacceptable impact on the indoor and outdoor acoustic environment of existing or planned development. - 7.5.2 Due to the location of the application site it is not considered that the activity arising from the application site is and will be harmful to local residents or nearby businesses. - 7.5.3 It is recognised that residential properties (Froghall Farm) are located to the north; however, there is a substantial distance and varying land levels between which would largely mitigate any noise as a result of the use.
-To the south, and some distance away (over 200m) is Longmore Close. - 7.5.4 Given the size constraints of the site and the limited levels of activity, it does not result in unacceptable harm.
-The hours of use are also not excessive and will be controlled by the imposition of a condition, if approved.
+- 7.4.1 Policy CP1 of the Core Strategy seeks to promote buildings of a high enduring design quality that respect local distinctiveness and Policy CP12 of the Core Strategy relates to design and states that in seeking a high standard of design the Council will expect development proposals to 'have regard to the local context and conserve or enhance the character, amenities and quality of an area'. - 7.4.2 Due to the commercial nature of the development, there is a visual impact arising from its use.
+However, given its locational context and the size of the site it is not considered that the impact is harmful to the character of the immediate area which is predominately dominated by office buildings and open land falling in a designated employment site. - 7.4.3 Objections have been raised stating that the development fails to protect the tranquillity of the farmland which it backs onto and has not and never has been an industrial area and should not now be regarded as one.
+In response, the application site is well-contained and is physically separated from shrub land immediately behind and is not readily visible from such vantage points due to the topography.
+Whilst acknowledging that the activity on site generates noise, it is not considered that the noise impacts associated with the use, which is on a relatively limited scale, would have a harmful impact on the character of the area.
+The application site is previously developed and sited a significant distance from residential properties making it an appropriate site for the existing use. - 7.4.4 It is recognised that the parking on the service road and the general condition of the verges which front the application site and wider site could be improved; however, these fall outside the controls of the applicant and the application site.
+Nevertheless, on-going discussions are taking place about enhancing the condition of the verges. - 7.4.5 As highlighted above, the conditions which are to be recommended, if approved, will also ensure that the character of the area is maintained and not unacceptably harmed.
+As such, there would be no conflict with Policies CP1 or CP12 of the Core Strategy. - 7.5 Impact on neighbouring amenity: - 7.5.1 Policy DM9 of the Development Management Policies LDD states that planning permission will not be granted for development which has an unacceptable impact on the indoor and outdoor acoustic environment of existing or planned development. - 7.5.2 Due to the location of the application site it is not considered that the activity arising from the application site is and will be harmful to local residents or nearby businesses. - 7.5.3 It is recognised that residential properties (Froghall Farm) are located to the north, however, there is a substantial distance (in excess of 130m) and varying land levels between which would mitigate noise as a result of the use, which would be controlled in terms of its hours of use.
+To the south, and some distance away (over 200m) is Longmore Close.
+Again, due to the nature of the use and its location, it will not have an adverse impact on nearby residential amenity. - 7.5.4 Given the size constraints of the site and the limited levels of activity, it does not result in unacceptable harm.
+The hours of use are also not excessive and will be controlled by the imposition of a condition.